lunarstorm/laravel-ddd/README.md

     | Base Action
     |--------------------------------------------------------------------------
     |
-    | This base class which generated action objects should extend.
-By
+    | The base class which generated action objects should extend.
+By default,
+    | generated actions are based on the `lorisleiva/laravel-actions` package
-    | default, generated actions do not extend anything.
+    | and do not extend anything.
     |
     */
     'base_action' => null,